• Recipes

 Instructions

-• Mix the sour cream, mandarin oranges, pineapple tidbits, mini marshmallows, and shredded coconut, together in a large bowl.
+• Combine.
+Mix the sour cream, mandarin oranges, pineapple tidbits, mini marshmallows, and shredded coconut, together in a large bowl.

 1 Cup Sour Cream, 1 Cup Mandarin Oranges, 1 Cup Pineapple Tidbits, 1 Cup Mini Marshmallows, 1 Cup Shredded Sweetened Coconut